The Difference between Dental Implants and Veneers

 The veneers are great at hiding minor orthodontic flaws.
 Veneers can also help teeth that are smaller than usual.
 Hence this treatment is best for perfecting your pearly white smile.
 Veneers can last very long depending on the quality and type used.

 Good oral hygiene is very beneficial for everyone.
 Both dental implants and veneers are restorative processes that give a new life to an old, damaged tooth.
-The dental implants, however, require surgery, whereas veneers are a quicker process.
-Veneers are more expensive as it is considered a cosmetic procedure.
+With dentist’s guidance, you can make an informed decision and achieve the smile you desire.